 10) Stopping thinking there is an end.
 It’s a process to release anger, resentment, disappointment, fear, failure, etc. Just go with it and it will end faster.

 Number 10 was the biggest lesson of all.
 I put so much pressure on myself to get over something, meanwhile I’m not really processing it while it happens.
 We need to process as humans in order to release.
-Release, process, release, process, and I promise you one day you will wake up just like I did and suddenly feel lighter and that warm sun feels so good on your face.
+Release, process, release, process, and I promise you one day you will wake up just like I did and suddenly feel lighter and free.

 ‘You’ are back again - the ‘you’, you’ve missed - know well and love – this time stronger than before.